duncanLyster/TEMPEST/README.md

 ## How to Get Started
 1. Download this repository as a .zip file by clicking on the `<>Code` button above.
 Expand the .zip.
 2. Open a terminal window and navigate to the TEMPEST folder you have downloaded (this may trigger a package update that could take a few minutes)
-3. Ensure you have Python 3 installed and selected (you can download at https://www.python.org/ then check this using `python --version`)
+3. Ensure you have Python 3 installed and selected (you can download at https://www.python.org/ then check this using `python3 --version`)
 4. Ensure all dependencies are installed `pip install -r requirements.txt`
-5. Run the script with Python: `python tempest.py --config data/config/example_config.yaml`
+5. Run the script with Python: `python3 tempest.py --config data/config/example_config.yaml`

 TEMPEST will then:
 1. Calculate insolation and temperature arrays.